 Jet with Terry’s sisters Patti and Jean and with Jean’s 12 year old son Graham Jet loved to come up North and visit the pubs along with my sisters and brother- in law John who was a good drinking partner for Jet.
-I think Jet realised he could be back to being an ordinary guy.
+I think Jet could escape the world of fame and back to being an ordinary guy.

 Patti stepping out with the Shadows